Travel.State.Gov >

 Landmines:

 Demonstrations can occur anywhere in Bosnia and Herzegovina.
-They may take place in response to political or economic issues, on politically significant holidays, and during international events.
+They may take place in response to political or economic issues, on politically significant holidays, and during international or sporting events.

 Soccer matches: